Oster Model 10 Review

 Model 10: a homage to American style & quality

 Following in the Oster classic 76 footsteps, Model 10 features vintage looks and screams quality and tradition.
 One look and you can tell this has been a professional hair clipper favorite for generations of barbers.
-There’s many reasons for that and the first one is this Oster hair cutter’s high quality motor.
+In this Oster Model 10 review, you will find that there are many reasons for that and the first one is this Oster hair cutter’s high quality motor.

 The Oster clippers model 10 feature a single speed universal motor.
 If that doesn’t speak anything to you, we’re talking about a spinning rotor that “feeds” the motor so you get less vibration, more power, and as quiet of a operation as possible.
 The universal motor is way better than usual electromagnetic motor-powered hair cutting machines.
 It’s also Oster hair clippers’ trademark and one of the main reasons I love this company.